Character & Habits

 KindCoin isn't designed for perfect days.
 It's designed for real ones.

 What builds character isn't having easy days.
 It's what children do with the hard ones.
 Whether they can find one moment they're proud of.
-Whether they can hear "I see you trying" and want to try again tomorrow.
+Whether they can hear "I'm cheering for you" and want to try again tomorrow.

 That's the loop KindCoin is built around.
 Not perfection.
 Just a little practice, every day, with someone paying attention.